michaelqmaguire/michaelqmaguire.github.io/aboutme.md

 ### My story (TLDR: I like my job and found it unexpectedly).

 I was born in Gainesville, FL in 1991.
 I went to Littlewood Elementary School, Westwood Middle School, and Gainesville High School.
-I have a reputation around town of being a great baseball player until I totally lost interest **and** plateaued around the age of 15.
+I have a reputation around town of being a great baseball player until I totally lost interest **and** plateaued in skill around the age of 15.

 I went to Florida State University for my undergraduate degree in Criminology, but my minor in Philosophy proved to be the real engine for my growth as a data analyst -- Symbolic Logic, a course taught by a Professor from Oxford (Oxford and FSU philosophy have a strong connection, apparently) was the first sign that I loved learning the material and laws that provide a foundation for our daily statements and claims.
 I asked many professors to get into research as an undergraduate, but they never quite seemed interested or would give me the cold shoulder, so I continued living in the dark about statistical programming languages.